How to Pay Off Your Mortgage Early

 Mortgage payments are usually an amount to the penny, like $1,476.82 a month.
-You'll shave years off your balance if you round those payments up to $1,480—less than $4 extra per month—or even up to $1,500, and you likely won't miss the money.
+You can pay off your balance faster if you round those payments up to $1,480—less than $4 extra per month—or even up to $1,500, and you likely won't miss the money.

 Check with your lender to make sure that your extra contribution applies to your principal, not to interest or to next month's payment.

 A similar option is the dollar-a-month plan whereby you pay an extra dollar each month.
 For example, remit $1,401 the first month, $1,402 the second month, and so on if your loan payment is $1,400.
 It doesn't sound like much, but it will add up over time, and your budget probably won't even feel the increase.